creative design for web, print & app development

 Business Day: any day (other than a Saturday or Sunday) when banks are generally open for business in London; Change Control Procedures: the procedures set out in Schedule 1;

 Charges: the charges in respect of the Services provided in writing by Company together with any charges arising from the Change Control Procedures;

-Company: Blueshift, Higher Listock, Wrantage, Taunton, Somerset, TA3 6DP;
+Company: Blueshift Internet, Higher Listock, Wrantage, Taunton, Somerset, TA3 6DP;

 Customer: the person firm or company to whom Company has